Sandbox Management

 For detailed information about YAML parameters, see the Sandbox YAML documentation.

-In Settings you edit the Sandbox configuration: name and resources, first boot commands and apps, endpoints, timeout, snapshots and tags.
+Settings is where you edit a Sandbox's full configuration - name and resources, first boot commands and apps, endpoints, timeout, snapshots, and tags.

 Snapshots for this Sandbox are listed under SNAPSHOT NAME.
 Use the three dots next to a snapshot to open the menu: